Key2Consulting/PowerSync/README.md

  - Automatic logging of errors.
  - Sequential or parallel execution (using remote jobs).

-Activities are nestable, giving projects the ability to decompose complex workloads into smaller, logical units of work.
+Activities are nestable, giving projects the ability to decompose complex workloads into smaller, simpler units of work.
 ```PowerShell
 Start-PSYActivity -Name 'Outer Activity' -ScriptBlock {
     Start-PSYActivity -Name 'Inner Activity' -ScriptBlock {